easycodesniper-afk/SiamCSR/README.md

 - Ubuntu 16.04 or newer version

 - install all requirements
+******
+Update on 04/06/2022, our paper has been accepted by IGARSS 2022.Paper will be published in three months.
 # Run demo

 Please mkdir 'models' at root path and download snapshots and pretrain models from